LuckyX182/Filament_sensor_simplified/README.md

 If triggered (switch open) it issues **M600 X0 Y0** command to printer.

 Let's check some features:
-* check if printer supports M600 when printer connected - if not user will be notified through pop-up
+* pop-up notification when printer runs out of filament
 * very handy pop-up when printer requires user input while changing filament
 * filament check at the start of the print - if no filament present it won't start printing, again pop-up will appear
 * filament check at the end of filament change - just to be sure you won't start printing with no filament
+* check if printer supports M600 when printer connected - if not user will be notified through pop-up
+* info pop-up when plugin hasn't been configured
 * filament runouts can be repeatable which didn't work with other plugins I tried
-* info pop-up when plugin hasn't been configured
 * user-friendly and easy to configure
 * runs on OctoPrint 1.3.0 and higher